Cancer (young people)

 What young people think makes a good doctor

-'A doctor that knows how to talk to a young person is one that uses easy to understand language and simpler explanations without patronising them’ (Interview 24)
+'A doctor that knows how to talk to a young person is one that uses easy to understand language and simpler explanations without patronising them’ (see interview 24).

-Although it is very difficult for young people who have developed cancer to come to terms with their illness - they can be enormously helped by health professionals who are sympathetic about their fears and anxieties, and who can explain what is going to happen, clearly and easily.
+Although it can be very difficult for young people who have developed cancer to come to terms with their illness, they can be helped enormously by health professionals who are sympathetic about their fears and anxieties and who can explain to them clearly what is going to happen.

 He found the consultant's honesty very 'uplifting'.